ucdavisdatalab/workshop_intro_to_sql/README.md

 ## Download the Workshop Data

+The data is available in the [data folder](/data)

 ## Understanding the Data

+The data we'll be working with is an extract from the IMDB (Internet Movie Database) dataset from Oct.
+18, 2019.
+You can get updated data on the [IMDB Datasets Page](https://www.imdb.com/interfaces/#plain).
+I've already pre-processed the data so that it's easier to import into your SQL database, so if you get new data, you'll have to unzip the downloaded data, and save it as a csv file before proceeding.

 # Hands On

 ## Import the Data into a Database

+Open the DB Browser for SQLite program.

+Let's load the first data table:

+1. From the *File* menu, select *Import*, and then *Table from CSV...*.

+1. Navigate to where you saved your workshop data and select *name_basics.csv* and click the *Open* button.
+A new dialog window should pop up now.

+1. In the *Table name* field, you can change your table name.
+This is handy because if your data file is named something complicated, you can name it something easier to type here.

+1. Check the box next to *Column names in first line* because our data has headers.

+1. Notice that the preview of the table does not look right.
+The column names are not what we would expect for a table of information about actors.
+Change the *Field separator* drop-down menu to *Tab*.
+Notice the change in the preview.
+That looks better!

+1. Change the *Quote character* to the blank space on the drop-down menu.
+The quotes that appear in the data do not indicate that something is text, but rather are used in a more literary sense.
+If we don't change this, our data import will fail (your instructor learned this from personal experience).

+1. We can leave the *Encoding* as UTF-8.
+If you get odd characters in your preivew, check to see what your character encoding should be.  *Trim fields* removes extra spaces.

+1. Click the *OK* button when everything looks as you would expect.

+Repeat the process with the *title_basics.csv* and *title_principles.csv* files.
+The rest of the tables in the data folder are not needed for this workshop, but you can import them to try queries with them on your own.

 ## Viewing Data